The Risk of Dehydration During Winter Exercise: How To Respond

 At the first sign of dehydration, reach for DripDrop ORS to crush the condition.
 DripDrop ORS was developed by a doctor on a mission to defeat life-threatening dehydration.
 The patented formula provides medically relevant electrolyte levels, improving on the World Health Organization’s Oral Rehydration Solution (ORS) standards because of its delicious taste, giving you a medically viable ORS that also tastes great.

 For cases of mild to moderate dehydration, DripDrop ORS is a fast, effective, and great tasting remedy.
 The convenient packaging allows you to have DripDrop ORS when you need it, where you need it.
 Plus, DripDrop ORS tastes amazing and comes in a variety of flavors you can enjoy hot or cold.
-Use a refreshing flavor like Berry or Watermelon to stay hydrated when working hard outdoors or warm up when you get back home with a hot flavor like Spiced Apple Cider or Hibiscus.
+Use a refreshing flavor like Berry or Watermelon to stay hydrated when working hard outdoors or warm up when you get back home with a hot flavor like Spiced Apple Cider.